LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-14-InstallJekyllOnWSL.md

 Jekyll should now be installed.
 You can check with, `jekyll -v`

 Now the next error was really annoying.
-If you have gone to the directory and done bundle init then you will get an error which will look similar to the one [found here.]<https://github.com/jekyll/jekyll/issues/8523>
+If you have gone to the directory and done bundle init then you will get an error which will look similar to the one [found here.](https://github.com/jekyll/jekyll/issues/8523)

-To fix it just please use this command.
+To fix it use this command to add it as.

 ```
 bundle add webrick